vakrathundaya/readmeGenerator/README.md

   ## Usage

-  Navigate to your project directory in your terminal and run node index.js
+  Navigate to your project directory in your terminal and run node.js and readme will be generated

   ## License